 Check out these commonly asked questions about what to do after a roofing emergency.

 We’ll inspect your roof, assess the damage and provide a repair estimate.
-We’ll document visible roof damage and provide a repair estimate. and take steps to protect your home from further damage until we start the repair process.
+We’ll document visible roof damage and provide a repair estimate. and may recommend or perform temporary measures, when appropriate, to help reduce the risk of additional damage until repairs begin.

 Insurance coverage depends on your policy and the extent of the damage.
 Coverage depends on your policy and the specific circumstances of the damage.
 Your insurance company can explain coverage details, while New View Roofing can provide inspection findings and repair estimates.